justiniantaylor/playground/phoneword/README.md

 2255.63

-One possible line of output is
+According to my dictionary, one possible line of output is

 CALL-ME

-According to my dictionary.

 The number encoding on the phone the program will use is:

 Digit | Characters
 ------------ | -------------
 2 | A B C